 - Improving the lighting in your home with more or brighter lamps

-- When going outside during the day, wear sunglasses or a broad-brimmed hat
+- When going outside during the day, wear sunglasses or a broad-brimmed hat to reduce glare

 - Limiting night driving